enterprisemediawiki/meza/CONTRIBUTING.md

 * Repeat all tests for CentOS 6 64-bit
 * Repeat all tests for CentOS 7 (64-bit only)
 * Create semantic properties in several pages, perform #ask query and verify results
+* Perform tests on VirtualBox, Digital Ocean, AWS and Meza1-dev